ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

     VR Brain 5 <http://www.virtualrobotix.it/index.php/en/shop/autopilot/vrbrain5-detail>
     VR uBrain 5.1 <http://www.virtualrobotix.it/index.php/en/shop/autopilot/vrbrainmicro51-detail>

-\* due to flash memory limitations, these boards do not include all ArduPilot features.
+.. note:: due to flash memory limitations, most F4 based, and some other boards, do not include all ArduPilot features.
 See :ref:`Firmware Limitations <common-limited_firmware>` for details.

 Linux Based Autopilots
 ======================

-These autopilots using an underlying Linux OS.
+These autopilots use an underlying Linux OS.
 Linux boards usually have more CPU power and memory many of the other boards listed on this page, but do not support DShot, Bi-Directional DShot, BLHeli ESC passthrough, many of the ArduPilot GPIO based features, and easy upload from the ground stations.
 They do allow experimentation and development of advanced control and navigation algorithms (see also :ref:`common-companion-computers`).

 .. toctree::
     :maxdepth: 1